 If you have a car, it doesn’t matter that much where exactly you stay.
 And otherwise, stay closer to the town center.
 We booked Koora Hotel and also considered Camino Verde B&B and El Sol Monteverde.

 One of the best things to do in Monteverde is to experience the cloud forest, and there are so many different ways to do that.
-One of the most popular places to see here is Monteverde Cloud Forest Biological Preserve, where you can go hiking and see wildlife (best with a guided tour).
-However, when we were planning our trip, their hanging bridge was damaged, and so you couldn’t see the best of the park.
+One of the most popular places to see here is Monteverde Cloud Forest Biological Reserve, where you can go hiking and see wildlife.
+However, this park only has one hanging bridge and a visit here is really more meant to look for animals (best with a guided tour, or you won’t see much).

-There are two best places to consider visiting in Monteverde, Treetopia (perviously Sky Adventures) and Selvatura Adventure Park.
+There are two best places for an all-in ziplining + treetop walk experience in Monteverde: Treetopia (perviously Sky Adventures) and Selvatura Adventure Park.
 They are both quite similar in terms of what you can experience, so there’s really no need to do both, unless you can’t get enough of the cloud forest views and adrenaline, of course.

 Another must-do in Monteverde is booking a guided night tour to spot nocturnal animals in the jungle.
 There are many nocturnal tours and they are worth it.
-If you do just one night tour during your Costa Rica trip, Monteverde is probably the best place for that.
-We chose this amazing night tour.
+If you want to do a night tour during your Costa Rica trip, Monteverde is a great place for that.
+We chose this night tour.

 You can walk through the jungle and over the hanging bridges, see many beautiful waterfalls and even swim in them, and then take a horse ride to where you started, where traditional Costa Rican lunch awaits.
 If you don’t have a car, you can get there with this tour that also includes transfers.